moq-wg/moq-requirements/draft-gruessing-moq-requirements.md

   and leave it to QUIC to handle
 * Both QRT and RUSH specify ALPN identification; the Engelbart and SRT drafts do not.

+* Note - need to add WARP and verify these characterizations.

 ## Moving Beyond "RTP over QUIC".

 It's worth noting that work on "RTP over QUIC" is being considered in the AVTCORE working group at this time, although no proposals have been adopted by the working group.

-Although some of the use cases described in {{usecases}} came out of "RTP over QUIC" proposals, they are worth considering for MOQ, depending on whether "RTP over QUIC' requires major changes to RTP and RTCP, in order to meet the requirements arising out of those use cases.
+Although some of the use cases described in {{overallusecases}} came out of "RTP over QUIC" proposals, they are worth considering for MOQ, and may be especially relevant to MOQ, depending on whether "RTP over QUIC' requires major changes to RTP and RTCP, in order to meet the requirements arising out of those use cases.

-# Use Cases {#usecases}
+# Use Cases Informing This Proposal {#overallusecases}

-## Use Cases From {{I-D.draft-rtpfolks-quic-rtp-over-quic}}
+Our goal in this section is to understand the range of use cases that have been proposed for "Media Over QUIC".

 An early draft in the "media over QUIC" space,
 {{I-D.draft-rtpfolks-quic-rtp-over-quic}}, defined several key use cases.
+Some of the following use cases have been inspired by that document, and others have come from discussions with the wider MOQ community (among other places, a side meeting at IETF 112).

-The following are some inspired from that document or from discussions with the wider community.
-For each we also define the number of senders or receiver in a given session transmitting distinct streams, if a session has bi-direction flows of media from senders and receivers, and the expected lowest latency requirements using the definitions specified in
+For each use case in this section, we also define

+* the number of senders or receiver in a given session transmitting distinct streams,
-{{I-D.draft-ietf-mops-streaming-opcons}}.
+* whether a session has bi-direction flows of media from senders and receivers, and
+* the expected lowest latency requirements using the definitions specified in {{I-D.draft-ietf-mops-streaming-opcons}}.

+It is likely that we should add other characteristics, as we come to understand them.

-## Video Conferencing
+## Video Conferencing {#vidconf}

 **Senders/Receivers**: Many to Many **Bi-directional**: Yes